-Our tour also tells the story of an extraordinary revival.
-Since the 1990s the city centre has expanded in an almost unbelievable way from 400 to 50,000 residents, becoming a visitor mecca and ‘the most liveable city in the world‘.
-How did this happen so fast?
+THIS tour also tells the story of extraordinary revival.
+Since the 1990s, the city centre population has expanded incredibly from just 400 to 135,000 residents, becoming a cultural mecca and voted ‘the most liveable city in the world’.
 Was it design or luck?
-What lessons are there for other cities?
-What part did the creative design of new spaces and buildings and the radical transformation of past structures play?
-What would architects change?
+Are there lessons for other cities?
 What precious assets are under threat?

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS.